McKendry

 McKendry is a surname derived from Mac Eanraig in Scotland (a sept of Henderson Clan) and Mac Einri in Ireland (a sept of Clan Drugain), from "Mac" meaning son of, and the pre 6th century personal given name Henry resulting in McHenry / MacHenry, originally composed of the Germanic elements "heim" meaning "home" and "ric" - power.
 The name was introduced into England by the Normans at the Invasion of 1066 as Henri, and this spelling spread to both Scotland and Ireland.

 A variation of McKendry found in what is now the northeast coast of County Antrim, Northern Ireland, variously spelt as McKenry, McKenery, McHenry, McHendry, McEnry, McEndry, McEnrie etc was first used after the Battle of Aura where the forces of Sorley Boy McDonnell won a decisive victory over the McQuillans.
 Henry MacNaughton fought with the McDonnells and was granted land in the area in recognition of his service.
-His descendents termed themselves "sons of Henry (McNaughton) i.e. McHenry."
+His descendants termed themselves "sons of Henry (McNaughton) i.e. McHenry."
 The spelling variants are simply due to literacy levels of the next centuries and local pronunciation.
 Families could spell their name McHenry and have siblings and cousins who spelt it McEnry, McKendry etc.

 The families still farm the same land in current generations.

 Notable people with the surname include: